seth-1/seth-1.github.io/exercises.md

 Now we summarized the data using ggplot geoms.
 * As a coding exercise, summarize the total amount of proteins per organism.
 Tip: You need to separate the data and summarize it afterwards.
+  * What is the total amount of backbone proteins?

 ## Combining the sets